georgekoliop/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 Each package comes with a set of standard models to take your [Snowplow tracker data](/docs/collecting-data/collecting-from-own-applications/index.md) and produce tables aggregated to levels such as Users, Sessions, and Page Views.
 You can also add your own models on top, see the page on [custom modules](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) for more information on how to do this.

+In addition there is an [Event Splitting](docs/modeling-your-data/modeling-your-data-with-dbt/dbt-event-splitting-model/index.md) package that makes it easy for you to build models that transform your events data into a different structure that may be better suited for downstream consumers.

-The latest versions of all packages support BigQuery, Databricks, Postgres, Redshift, and Snowflake warehouses.
+The latest versions of all packages support BigQuery, Databricks, Postgres, Redshift, and Snowflake warehouses, except for the Event Splitting package.

 <Tabs groupId="dbt-packages">